Homicide detectives in York City searched for Shamar A. McCowin for six weeks.

 According to police, McCowin and Bull are behind the Nov.
 6 carjacking and homicide of Edward Leon Green.

-Utley said he's not surprised when detectives learn someone suspected
+Utley said he's not surprised when detectives learn someone suspected of a violent crime is connected to other violent crimes as well.

 "The same names keep coming up over and over again," he said.